Sitio/Purok

 Mamburao, Occidental Mindoro: Western Mindoro Capital

 Downtown area along the national road by Zuanzuanfuwa Mamburao, Occidental Mindoro: The Quiet Capital by the Sea Tucked along the western coast of Mindoro Island, Mamburao is the provincial capital town of Occidental Mindoro and a place where provincial life meets coastal charm.
-This municipality has 15 barangays, a 2020 population of 47,705 residents, and
+Often overlooked by travelers heading to more famous beach destinations, Mamburao offers

 Mamburao, Occidental Mindoro: Western Mindoro Capital Read More »